sifis-home/wp3-solutions/README.md

 3. To "ace" add the following folders to the build path:

     - californium-core
+    - cf-oscore
     - element-connector
-    - oscore-cf
     - scandium

 4. To "group-applications" add the following folders to the build path:
     - ace
     - californium-core
+    - cf-oscore
     - element-connector
-    - oscore-cf
     - scandium

 5. To "edhoc-applications" add the following folders to the build path:
     - californium-core
+    - cf-edhoc
+    - cf-oscore
     - element-connector
-    - edhoc-cf
-    - oscore-cf
-    - scandium

 To add dependencies: